vishal-sys/Graph-Academy-Hub/README.md

 * No offtopic-discussion
 * No affiliate links
 * No hate speech
+* Respect the community guidelines and be courteous to fellow participants.
+* Keep discussions focused on The Graph-related topics and projects.
+* Respect the diversity of opinions and viewpoints within the community.

 ### We reserve the right to moderate or remove posts that contain factual inaccuracies or unsubstantiated claims or violate the rules.